hhplnt/DST_Assessment_1/README.md

 ## Requirements

-Requirements for the Rmd files are given within each script.
+Requirements for the files are given within each script and knit html files are provided for the R scripts.

 ## Evidence